 Fish can be picky eaters.
 However, live or dead shrimp is great for almost any kind of fishing in Galveston.
 Other popular choices are cut bait, finger mullet, shad, and larger mullet.
 Some fishers use squid, as well!
 For day fishing, remember sunscreen!

-Galveston has 32 miles of gorgeous coast line and almost all areas are fishing friendly, but please make sure to not fish on private property!
+Galveston coast line stretches about 32 miles and almost all areas are fishing friendly, but please make sure to not fish on private property!

 Fishing Piers and Fishing Parks

 Some of the popular fish in these locations are:

 Red & Black Drum, Speckled & Sand Trout, Flounder, Sting Ray, Black-Tip & Bull & Hammer Head Shark

 61st Street Fishing Pier – 61st and Seawall